Join us for a different way to network virtually, learn and have FUN!

 Ellevate members and non-members welcome!
 Connect with us on Twitter and Instagram @EllevateDC

 IMPORTANT: Please see the Agenda section for important details.
-Please have all tools/cookware and ingredients out and ready to go when class starts.
+If you want to follow the recipes and prepare them during the event, then please have all tools/cookware and ingredients out and ready to go when class starts.
+Otherwise, if you just want to learn and build community, that is very fine as well - just show up!
 There's no need to prep any of the ingredients beforehand--we'll do everything together!
 Please print out these recipes or have them up on your computer/phone during class for easy reference.

 About Serena Wolf: After graduating from Harvard, Serena Wolf cultivated her passion for food at Le Cordon Bleu Paris, receiving her cuisine diploma in 2011.
 Since then, she has put her culinary skills (and sense of humor) to work as a private chef, culinary instructor, recipe developer, and blogger at Domesticate-Me.com.
 She is also the best-selling author of The Dude Diet cookbook series and the co-host of Spiraling, “the optimistic anxiety podcast.”
 Serena’s work has been featured on The TODAY Show, The Chew, The Huffington Post, Redbook, SELF, Woman’s Day, The New York Post, ELLE.com, and FoodandWine.com, as well as many other well-known publications and media outlets.
 She lives in NYC with her husband/muse.